oldmcdonnell/TSTKYSAFE/README.md

 We're too broke to sell your data, but we're smart enough to secure it.

 Using the Google API and mapping tools, we’ll create a drag-and-drop interface so users can check in with approximate locations.
 This can also be used to alert others in your area—or everyone—if you choose to share.
+Checkin location can also be turned off or on which might alert people in a specified range.

 The ultimate goal isn’t just a community roll call.
 It’s a **safe haven** for people who might not otherwise have one.